google/fuzztest/doc/domains-reference.md

 ### Recursive Domains

+**WARNING**: Recursion limit for recursive domains is not implemented yet .
+If the probability of recursion is high in the domain, the initial input generation might "blow up", leading to resource exhaustion.
+Note that this is not an issue in case of protobuf domains (when there's recursion in the protobuf definition), because recursion is avoided during the initial input generation and only happens during mutating the inputs.

 Recursive data structures need recursive domains.
 We can use the `DomainBuilder` to build such domains.
 Here are some examples: